 This year we’ll only be sending to people who we feel a card is really important.
 Our grandparents, very close friends we rarely see and siblings who live abroad but apart from that we’ll be making personalised daft videos and sending them across these ‘ere interwebs because y’know what?
-It is 2012 and that’s the kind of thing The Jetsons would have expected from 2012.
+It is and that’s the kind of thing The Jetsons would have expected.

 I’m not saying either way is right or wrong but this year for us, scaling back the amount of cards we send will save us some money and we’re lucky enough to live in a time where we can be in contact over Christmas via other methods.

 I made a quick little video (below) over the weekend on this topic and the comments were really interesting and almost split evenly down the middle.